 A student must successfully complete a minimum of 50 percent of the total program length at the institution to earn a certificate from Mildred Elley.
 If the program is measured in semester credit hours, the student must complete a minimum of 50 percent of the total program semester credit hours at Mildred Elley.
-If the program is measured in clock hours, then the student must complete a minimum of 50 percent of the total program semester credit hours at Mildred Elley.
-If the program is measured in clock hours, then the student must complete a minimum of 50 percent of the total program semester credit hours at Mildred Elley.
+If the program is measured in clock hours, then the student must complete a minimum of 50 percent of the total program clock hours at Mildred Elley.